 The Disney+ Marvel Cinematic Universe is expanding!
 And it’s set to include the beloved character Kamala Khan.
 Peter Parker isn’t the only Marvel character struggling to find the balance between high school and saving the world.
 The upcoming Disney+ series Ms. Marvel introduces the newest teenage superhero to the MCU.
-Here’s everything we know about the Disney+ TV series Ms. Marvel so far.
+Here’s everything we know about Ms. Marvel.

-The series comes from writer and comedian Bisha K. Ali, who will act as the series showrunner.
-Ali is currently a writer on the Hulu adaptation of Four Weddings and a Funeral.
+Bisha K. Ali, a writer on the Hulu adaptation of Four Weddings and a Funeral, serves as series showrunner.
 Adil El Arbi & Bilall Fallah, Meera Menon, and Sharmeen Obaid-Chinoy will direct the episodes.
 Ali also executive produces the show, along with Kevin Feige, Louis D’Esposito, and Victoria Alonso.

-Iman Vellani will play Kamal Khan, according to a report in Deadline.
+Iman Vellani will play Kamala Khan.
 Just as in the comics, Kamala Khan is a Pakistani-American teenager from New Jersey who discovers her Inhuman powers, and decides to become a superhero.
 Fans will also get to see Vellani in Captain Marvel 2, which she’ll star in alongside Brie Larson.